 The statute of repose is a “drop dead date,” after which any cause of action is barred.
 This applies regardless of the discovery, or lack thereof, of the injury or another legal basis for a claim.

-Why do these limitations exist?
+Why do statutes of limitations and statutes of repose exist?

 Both the statute of limitations and the statute of repose impose limits on the time allowed between an incident and the filing of a lawsuit.
 Public policy reasons behind the statute of limitations and the statute of repose are the same.
 By imposing a deadline, they: